-Project Leader: Dr Tina Acuna, Faculty of Science, Engineering and Technology
+Project Leader: Associate Professor Tina Acuna, Faculty of Science, Engineering and Technology, University of Tasmania

-- develop a network of industry contacts for WIL in Science and related disciplines for Tasmania
+- To develop a network of industry contacts for WIL in Science and related disciplines for Tasmania

-- create a Faculty Advisory Board for industry engagement
+- To create a Faculty Advisory Board for industry engagement

 The University of Tasmania (UTAS) is committed to providing real world experiences for students and equipping graduates with the skills required for participation in national and international work.
 Work Integrated Learning (WIL) is one mechanism by which students can attain such skills and experiences and improve their employability.
 The current University WIL policy (May 2011) provides for student placement in industry, but also for on-campus workplace simulations linked with authentic assessment.